hzi-bifo/AntiPatch/README.md

 ### H3_PatchInference

 This folder contains the data (phylogenetic tree, alignment, antigenic weights) used to infer antigenic patches on the surface of the hemagglutinin protein.
+The collection comprised 258 seasonal human in- fluenza A (H3N2) virus isolates from 1968 to 2003.

 ### Patches